phaer/nixos-android-builder/docs/user-guide.md

 Replace `/dev/sdX` with the path to your removable device (e.g. `/dev/disk/by-id/...`).

-After the `sync` is finished, you can safely move the block device to the your target machine.
+After the `sync` is finished, you can safely move the USB stick or external hard drive to your target machine.

 Be sure to enable secure boot setup mode before booting the target machine from the block device for the first time.
 This is needed to automatically enroll our keys on first boot of the machine.